JSBmanD/docs/pages/apps/ios.md

         ```sh
         pod install && pod update
         ```
+        [block:callout]
+{
+  "type": "info",
-        !!! info "iAd Support Included by Default" With the release of v0.28.0, the Branch SDK for iOS now includes all of the necessary dependencies for iAD when installed via CocoaPods.
+  "title": "iAd Support Included by Default",
+  "body": "With the release of v0.28.0, the Branch SDK for iOS now includes all of the necessary dependencies for iAD when installed via CocoaPods."
+}
+[/block]

     - Option 2: [Carthage](https://github.com/Carthage/Carthage)